Alaska Water and Sewer Challenge

 Phase 3: Prototype Development and Pilot Testing – 2015/2017 (ONGOING)

-In December of 2015, DEC provided technical specifications for the construction, monitoring, and testing of prototype systems.
-Prototype development and testing is expected to last up to 19 months.
+At a public event in December of 2015, DEC’s Village Safe Water Program announced the beginning of Phase 3.
+The agency provided technical specifications for the construction, monitoring, and testing of prototype systems.
+Phase 2's top three selected proposals are being developed into prototypes that will be tested for 9 months.
 Teams’ reports on the performance of prototypes during the testing period will be reviewed and approved.
-In 2017 the results of the pilot testing phase will be evaluated by DEC and the Steering Committee.
+Reports are expected by the end of summer 2017.
+In the fall of 2017, the results of the pilot testing phase will be evaluated by DEC and the Steering Committee.
 Systems that best demonstrate performance target outcomes will be selected for the next phase of development.
-During this phase, teams will gradually be reimbursed for expenses, up to a contractually established amount equal to all teams.
+During Phase 3, teams will gradually be reimbursed for expenses, up to a contractually established amount equal to all teams.
+The phase is expected to last up to 24 months.
+To view pictures of the December 2015 event go to our photo gallery; to download the presentation slides click here: Launching Phase 3 of the AWSC (2015-12-08) Prototype Schematics from the beginning of Phase 3 can be downloaded here: Description of the Three Proposed Systems (2015-09-03)

 Phase 4: Field System Development and Testing – 2018/2020